JabariHolder/FinQA-LLM-Test/README.md

    - Run the first python cell to install the dependencies

 2. **Run the Code**
-   - Follow the cells sequentially to reproduce the evaluation results.
+   - Run the cells sequentially to reproduce the evaluation results.
-   - Modify the parameters as needed to test different scenarios.

 ## Project Overview